kadirpekel/hack.io/README.md

 Usage
 -----
-hack.io comes with an executable let you hack hook.io in seconds.
+hack.io comes with an executable lets you hack hook.io in seconds.

 Create a module that exports hook.io event emitter callback with a filename that maps to an event name like shown below.
+Hook modules can be both written coffeescript or javascript.

 ```
 $ echo "module.exports = (name, event, data) -> console.log data" > in.log.coffee